7 Reasons to Use a Group Purchasing Organization

 Year in and year out, procurement managers are paying consultants to benchmark the company’s spend in categories that could be outsourced instead.

-Top GPOs – like Una – are also trusted advisors.
+Top GPOs – like Una – should be viewed as trusted advisors.
 We take the time to analyze your spend, understand your needs and goals, and help you roadmap long-term, value-added sourcing projects.

 The Cost of Joining a GPO

 Some GPOs collect participation fees from their members.
-Others (like Una) will collect fees from the suppliers, which means membership is free, and some may do both.
+Others (like Una) will collect fees from the suppliers, which means membership is free.
+Some may do both.
 It’s possible that one GPO requires members to maintain a certain level of purchasing volume while another does not.

 We recommend taking the time to fully understand the parameters of participating in a GPO before entering into a membership agreement.

-Need more reasons why you should be using a group purchasing organization?
+Need more reasons to use a group purchasing organization?
 Una’s expert sourcing advisors can help you build a business-case for joining a GPO today.
 Contact us to learn more.